data-solution-automation-engine/data-solution-framework/1000_Design_Patterns/Design Pattern - Data Vault - Creating Dimensions from Hub tables.md

 # Design Pattern - Data Vault - Creating Dimensions from Hub tables

 ## Purpose
-This design pattern describes how to create a typical ‘Type 2 Dimension’ table (Dimensional Modelling) from a Data Vault or Hybrid EDW model.
+This design pattern describes how to create a typical â€˜Type 2 Dimensionâ€™ table (Dimensional Modelling) from a Data Vault or Hybrid EDW model.

-Motivation
+## Motivation
 To move from a Data Vault (or other Hybrid) model to a Kimball-style Star Schema or similar requires various tables that store historical data to be joined to each other.
 This is a recurring step which, if done properly, makes it easy to change dimension structures without losing history.
 Merging various historic sets of data is seen as one of the more complex steps in a Data Vault (or similar) environment.
-The pattern is called ‘creating Dimensions from Hub’ tables because Hubs are the main entities which are linked together to form a Dimension using their historical information and relationships.
+The pattern is called â€˜creating Dimensions from Hubâ€™ tables because Hubs are the main entities which are linked together to form a Dimension using their historical information and relationships.
 Also known as
 Dimensions / Dimensional Modelling
 Gaps and islands
 Timelines
-Applicability
+## Applicability
 This pattern is only applicable for loading processes from source systems or files to the Reporting Structure Area (of the Presentation Layer).
-The Helper Area may use similar concepts but since this is a ‘free-for-all’ part of the ETL Framework it is not mandatory to follow this Design Pattern.
+The Helper Area may use similar concepts but since this is a â€˜free-for-allâ€™ part of the ETL Framework it is not mandatory to follow this Design Pattern.
 Structure
 Creating Dimensions from a Data Vault model essentially means joining the various Hub, Link and Satellite tables together to create a certain hierarchy.
-In the example displayed in the following diagram the Dimension that can be generated is a ‘Product’ dimension with the Distribution Channel as a higher level in this dimension.
+In the example displayed in the following diagram the Dimension that can be generated is a â€˜Productâ€™ dimension with the Distribution Channel as a higher level in this dimension.

  Business Insights > Design Pattern 019 - Creating Dimensions from Hub tables > BI7.png

 Figure 1: Example Data Vault model
-Creating dimensions by joining tables with history means that the overlap in timelines (effective and expiry dates) will be ‘cut’ in multiple records with smaller intervals.
-This is explained using the following sample datasets, only the tables which contain ‘history’ are shown.
+Creating dimensions by joining tables with history means that the overlap in timelines (effective and expiry dates) will be â€˜cutâ€™ in multiple records with smaller intervals.
+This is explained using the following sample datasets, only the tables which contain â€˜historyâ€™ are shown.

 SAT Product:
 Key